 - VIZIO will delete viewing data it collected during the class period.

-You may download a full copy of the Notice by clicking here.
+You may download a full copy of the Settlement Notice by clicking here.
 Since this website presents just summary information, you should review the Notice for additional details.

 |SUMMARY OF YOUR LEGAL RIGHTS AND OPTIONS||DEADLINE|

 |Submit a Claim Form for Payment||You must submit a valid claim in order to receive compensation under this Settlement.
 For instructions on how to submit a claim, see Question 11.||April 29, 2019|

 |EXCLUDE YOURSELF||You can exclude yourself from the Settlement by submitting a Request for Exclusion by using the Online Exclusion Request form included with this website or by mailing a letter to the Settlement Administrator saying you want to opt out.
 This is the only option that allows you to keep your legal right to sue VIZIO for claims related to this case.

 If you exclude yourself, you will not be eligible to receive compensation from this Settlement.

 |OBJECT TO THE SETTLEMENT AND/OR ATTEND A HEARING||You can write the Court about why you like or do not like the Settlement or object to Court approval, but you can’t ask the Court to order a larger settlement.
 You can also ask to speak to the Court at the hearing on May 31, 2019 about the fairness of the Settlement, with or without your own attorney.||April 29, 2019|

 |DO NOTHING||If you take no action, you get no payment and you give up your legal right to continue to sue VIZIO for claims related to this case.||No Deadline|